Marcos family: Dovie Beams and the expansion of the Conjugal Dictatorship

 Some time in 1968, Ferdinand Marcos began an affair with Nashville actress Dovie Beams.
-When Marcos got tired of the dalliance in early 1970 and broke up with Beams, the actress released sex tapes of herself and President Marcos.
+When Marcos got tired of the dalliance in early 1970 and broke up with Beams, the actress released audio tapes of herself and President Marcos.
 Author Seagrave recounts that: Student protesters at the University of the Philippines commandeered the campus radio station and broadcast a looped tape; soon the entire nation was listening in astonishment to President Marcos begging Dovie Beams to perform oral sex.
 For over a week the President's hoarse injunctions boomed out over university loudspeakers.

 Historians note that Ferdinand Marcos's president's wife Imelda Marcos reacted to the humiliation by aggressively pursuing government positions.
 This was later confirmed by Economic Planning Minister Gerardo Sicat in his biography of Prime Minister Cesar Virata, where he recounted that the creation of the Metro Manila Commission and the appointment of Imelda Marcos as its head in the position of governor of Metro Manila was a direct result of Marcos attempting to placate his wife's tantrums after the Dovie Beams affair.

 Imelda Marcos held the position until the Marcos family was deposed in 1986, and would later be concurrently appointed to the Marcos cabinet as Minister of Human Settlements from 1978 to 1986.
-In addition, she was elected as Assemblyman for Region IV-A to the Batasan Pambansa from 1978 to 1984.
+In addition, she was elected as Assemblyman for Region IV-A to the Batasang Pambansa from 1978 to 1984.